kserve/kserve/docs/samples/multimodelserving/triton/README.md

 ```

 ### Deploy Simple String Tensorflow Model
-Next let's deploy another model to the same `InferenceService`
+Next let's deploy another model to the same `InferenceService`.
+> :warning: The TrainModel resource name must be the same as the model name specified in triton model configuration.

 ```yaml
 apiVersion: "serving.kubeflow.org/v1alpha1"